Data-driven workshops help teachers understand and engage with students

 Learn more about the specific workshops in this professional development series:

 The results of these professional development workshops have opened many possibilities for future research.
 A new collaboration between WestEd and UMass Amherst, funded by a grant from the Institute of Education Sciences and the Department of Education, began in Summer 2019 to test the efficacy of MathSpring in the state of Massachusetts.
 Starting in Summer 2020, a condensed version of the Action Research workshop will be implemented with forty teachers, who will receive training on data analytics and implementing MathSpring in their sixth grade classes.
-Visit mathlearningstudy.com to keep updated with this study.
+Visit mathlearningstudy.com (external link no longer available) to keep updated with this study.

 For more information about the Big Data for Education Spoke’s professional development research and opportunities, please email Ivon Arroyo at ivon@cs.umass.edu or Beverly Woolf at bev@cs.umass.edu.